BramVan-Oosterhout/festivals-redux/README.md

 # festivals-redux
+An update now that I understand there are multiple types of certificates: client, server and clientServer.
+Festivals-App expect clientServer type certificates.

 An attempt to install Festivals-App from binaries in a docker container

 This repository explores two activities needed to install the Festivals-App from the binaries: